 Only approved systems, outside of existing systems that store student data (Appendix B) may be used to collect sensitive PII data.
-Currently the only systems which may be used to collect PII in a survey or for general PII data gathering is the SCCOE LaserFiche system or through Microsoft OneDrive (see Appendix C).
+Currently, the only systems which may be used to collect PII in a survey or for general PII data gathering are the SCCOE Laserfiche system, Microsoft Forms, or Microsoft OneDrive (see Appendix C).
 Laserfiche is capable of creating survey applications, collecting the data, maintaining strict access control to the data, and presenting reports and other outputs for data usage.
 Additionally, employees may create/ store PII in a shared OneDrive folder for projects that require collaboration/ongoing access to the dataset by approved parties.